-The number of individuals with some form of hearing loss is expected to rise from its current level of 44.6 million to 74.8 million in the next 40 years, according to a Johns Hopkins study.
+The number of individuals with some form of hearing loss is expected to rise from 44.6 million to 74.8 million in the next 40 years, according to a Johns Hopkins University study.

 The greater tragedy is that most of them wait until their hearing loss becomes a significant issue before they seek help.